PauliusMacernis/KnowledgeBase/closure.md

   - **How to package an app (luminus-based project) into a runnable JAR?**
    `lein uberjar`
    The archive will be created in the `target` folder of an application, run it using the `java` command.

+   - **How to package an app (luminus-based project) into a runnable JAR with DB support (environment variables set as needed)?**
+    Since we're using a database, we also have to make sure that the connection is specified as an environment variable.
+When we ran our application in development mode, the connection variable was provided in the `profiles.clj` file.
+However, now that the application has been packaged for production, this variable is no longer available.
+Let's create a connection variable and then run our application as follows:
+    `export DATABASE_URL="jdbc:h2:./guestbook_dev.db"`
+    `java -jar target/uberjar/guestbook.jar`